CRPS and Ongoing Foot Pain: What You Should Know

 Diagnosis of CRPS

 Early diagnosis plays a pivotal role in managing CRPS effectively.
 Doctors typically utilize a combination of medical history, physical examinations, and pain assessments to reach a diagnosis.
-Some diagnostic tools may include:
+Some diagnostic tools at Foot & Ankle Centers may include:

 - Physical Exams: Assessing the affected limb for swelling, temperature changes, and sensitivity.